Sun Shipbuilding & Drydock Co.

-Sun Shipbuilding & Drydock Company (1917–1989) was a major shipbuilding company in Chester, Pennsylvania on the Delaware River.

-Its primary product was tankers, but the company built many types of ships over its 70-year history.
+Sun Shipbuilding & Drydock Company (1917–1982) was a major shipbuilding company in Chester, Pennsylvania with a large shipyard on the Delaware River.
+Originally built to supply tankers for the Sun oil company, it would later build tankers for their US government and other oil companies, before building many different types of ship's over its 70-year history.
 During World War II, it participated in the U.S. Government's Emergency Shipbuilding Program.
+At the height of its operation in the Second World War, the Sun campus was the largest shipyard in the world, employing some 40,000 workers.

 The company was also part of the U.S. aerospace industry during the Cold War; it built various propulsion research & development structures, including the largest U.S. rocket test chamber, for Aerojet General in 1963.

 History

-The company was developed by Sun Oil Company, and launched its first ship in 1917, just as the United States was entering World War I. Under the direction of its president, John Glenn Pew, the company experienced tremendous success over the following decades.
+The company was developed in 1916 by Sun Oil Company under the leadership of J. Howard Pew and the Pew family, with a view to producing tankers for the delivery of petroleum products from the Sun Texas wells to their refinery at Marcus Hook, Pennsylvania.
+The company launched its first ship, Chester Sun, an oil tanker on 30 October 1917, just a few months after the United States entered World War I. The launching took place off the banks of the Delaware River in heavy rainfall as it was felt that delaying the launch would bring bad luck to the ship and yard.

+By the end of World War I in 1918, the shipyard had increased significantly, with some 16,000 workers employed on the site and with hundreds of ships built or in the process of being built.
+Under the direction of its president, John Glenn Pew, the company experienced tremendous success over the following decades.
 In the 1920s, it had become a large shipyard that built tankers for the Standard Oil Company.
 In 1936, the Pew family offered John J. McClure and his Republican political machine control over hiring at Sun Shipbuilding as patronage to lure him out of retirement after the scandal involving the Rum Ring Trial.